Imogen-Wren-Studios/tap-delay-pt2399/README.md

 ## Useage

-To use this for any PT2399 based delay, remove the origonal "delay time" pot and solder the digital pot (wired as Reostat) in its place.
+To use this for any PT2399 based delay, remove the origonal "delay time" pot and solder the digital pot (wired as Rheostat) in its place.

 This program uses either a tapped tempo, or a manual pot to set the resistance of the digital pot, in turn controlling the delay time for the PT2399 delay chip.